c-dollas/handbook/ai/universal.instructions.md

 ## Scope & Precedence
 - This file defines universal rules for any AI assistant (Copilot, ChatGPT, Claude, etc.).
-- In GitHub repos, assistants MUST also read `.github/copilot-instructions.md` (repo‑wide) and any path‑specific files in `.github/instructions/*.instructions.md` (if present).
+- In GitHub repos, assistants MUST also read `.github/workspace.instructions.md` (workspace overlay) plus each repo’s `.github/copilot-instructions.md` and any path-specific `.github/instructions/*.instructions.md` files.
 - If conflicts arise, apply: Organization → Repository‑wide → Path‑specific → User.
 (Declare the same precedence in repo instruction files.)

+> **Rename note:** This file was previously stored at `handbook/ai/universal_instructions.md`.
+Update bookmarks, VS Code profiles, and documentation references to the new scope-based filename.

 ---

 ## 1. Core Principles

 1. **Don't block on retrievable info**
    Attempt the check first (logs, file presence, permissions), include exact results; ask only for true blockers.